ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * OpenGL uses matrices to transform primitives

-^
+Note:

-OpenGL uses matrices to transform the vector we define primitives with There are several common matrices used -- we will cover model and projection matrices
+* OpenGL uses matrices to transform the vector we define primitives with
+* There are several common matrices used -- we will cover model and projection matrices

 ---

 # Projection Matrix
 * Project objects onto the screen

-^
+Note:

-Projection matrices define how our primitives are projected on the screen from a 3D space to a 2D space
+* Projection matrices define how our primitives are projected on the screen from a 3D space to a 2D space

 ---